Is Your Website Still WCAG 2.1 Compliant?

 - Prevent overlapping elements

-If users must scroll sideways to read content, the page fails this criterion.
+If users have to scroll sideways just to read content, the experience starts to fail.

-This remains one of the most common failures on websites built several years ago.
+This remains one of the most common accessibility issues on websites built several years ago.

 The Most Common Accessibility Failures Today